mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 that the destruction of a service can be acknowledged via the REST API before the destruction process has fully completed.

+To find out whether a service is still in use after it has been destroyed, the [`sessions`](./Resources-Session.md) resource should be used.
+If a session for the service is still open, it has not yet been destroyed.

 #### Response

 Service is destroyed: